tytan652/rfcs/text/0045-add-notion-of-protocol.md

 - Codecs field for audio and video will be added to enable services to allow some of codec compatible with the protocol.

 ### Service and Output settings interactions

-NOTE: Since Services API is not usable by third-party for now.
-The scenario where there is no simple encoder preset for the service does not need to be considered for now.
+NOTE: Since Services API is not usable by third-party for now, this RFC will not consider a scenario where there is no simple encoder preset for the service.

-Changing protocol by changing the service should update the Output page with only compatible encoders.
+If changing the service results in the selected protocol changing, the Output page should be updated to list only compatible encoders.

-If the actual codec is not supported by the service, the codec will be changed and the user warned about the change.
+If the currently selected encoder (codec) is not supported by the service, the encoder will be changed and the user will be notified about the change.

-## What if there is various registered outputs for one protocol ?
+## What if there are various registered outputs for one protocol ?

 The improbable situation where a plugin register a output for an already registered protocol could happen, so managing this possibility is required.

+- In `obs_service_info`:
-- In `obs_service_info`: a `const char *(*get_preferred_output_type)(void *data)` will replace `const char *(*get_output_type)(void *data)`.
+- A `const char *(*get_preferred_output_type)(void *data)` will replace `const char *(*get_output_type)(void *data)`.
-- A function in the UI to preffer first-party outputs will be considered.
+- A function in the UI to prefer first-party outputs will be considered.
 - An option in advanced output to allow to choose an output type will not be considered for now.